 - Tree house fun.
 Did you have a tree house or other special summer hideout, away from the grown-ups?

 - Swinging in the hammock.
 Did you see shapes in the clouds?

 - Camping in the backyard.
 Did you just pitch a tent to be outside or to make room for guests?

-Kid’s summer activities blog titles
+Kid’s activities: Free summer blog titles